 logo2

 In Jul 1894, the "Lake Linden Bottling Co." commenced manufacturing pop in Trathen's building on Center St. (4).
-This start date aligns with the first bottle, but unfortunately, the article did not identify the proprietor(s).
-The breakthrough came with an article from Dec 1894 that specified C. A. Pearce & Co. as proprietors of the "Lake Linden Bottling Works" (5).
+This start date aligns with the first bottle, but the newspaper did not identify the proprietor(s) and the location was different from what the directory specified.
+The connection came with an article from Dec 1894 that specified C. A. Pearce & Co. as proprietors of the "Lake Linden Bottling Works" (5).
 They were making a special line of soda and mineral waters for the holidays and recommended their raspberry wine (5).
+The 1895 directory identified C. A. Pearce & Co. as consisting of Charles A. Pearce and Jacob M. Slonaker (3).

 Charles A. Pearce was born 30 Jan 1865 (11) in England (12) and immigrated to the U.S. in 1872 (14) or 1880 (13).
 In 1880, at the age of 16, he was living with his brother in Hancock (15).
 He was a teamster and resident of Lake Linden when he married Rosa Aubin on 15 Apr 1890 (16).